 - Whether you have a Registered Education Savings Plan or other savings

-Student loans must be repaid with interest, but that interest does not accumulate while you’re in school.
-In fact, the federal government is not charging interest on student loans at all until March 31, 2023.
+Student loans must be repaid.
+However, as of April 1, 2023, the federal government no longer charges interest on student loans.
 (Interest may still accrue on provincial loans, however.)

 To get a government-backed loan, you must apply through your provincial student aid office (find a list here).

 In most cases, you only need to fill out one application to be considered for both federal and provincial loans.